-This virtual workshop was organized on February 2 and 3, 2022, in cooperation with the National Center for Trade Promotion of Cameroon (CNPE) under the auspices of the Ministry of Commerce of the Republic of Cameroon and collaboration with the Chamber of Commerce, Industry, Mines and Handicrafts of Cameroon (CCIMA).
-This workshop focuses on all the constraints that companies are confronted with in the export process.
-The main themes discussed were: the development of a business plan, mastering the standards of international trade, and opportunities to access new foreign markets.
-Taking part in this workshop, 70 participants were among companies and public and private organizations.
+This virtual workshop was organized on February 2-3, 2022, in cooperation with the National Center for Trade Promotion of Cameroon (NCTP) under the aegis of the Ministry of Trade of the Republic of Cameroon and in collaboration with the Chamber of Commerce, Industry, Mines and Crafts of Cameroon (CCIMA).
+This workshop focused on all the constraints faced by companies in the export process.
+The axes addressed are the development of a business plan, mastery of the standards of international trade, and opportunities to access new foreign markets.
+The workshop was attended by 70 participants from public and private companies and organizations.